-Actions Supports Difficulty Update the Street Lighting Policy to include pedestrian lighting on all street reconstruction projects included as part of the capital project cost.
-Safety, Equity, Active partnerships High Require the provision of pedestrian lighting in the public right of way with private development projects that meet size and location thresholds.
-Safety, Active partnerships Low
+Actions Supports Difficulty ACTION 3.1 2020-2023 (YEARS 0-3) Update the Street Lighting Policy to include pedestrian lighting on all street reconstruction projects included as part of the capital project cost.
+Safety, Equity, Active partnerships High ACTION 3.2 2020-2023 (YEARS 0-3); ON-GOING Require the provision of pedestrian lighting in the public right of way with private development projects that meet size and location thresholds.
+Safety, Active partnerships Low ACTION 3.3 2020-2023 (YEARS 0-3); ON-GOING Prioritize locations for standalone pedestrian scale lighting projects in areas of concentrated poverty with majority people of color with a focus on the Pedestrian Priority Network.
+Safety, Equity Low